blknaoh/blknaoh.github.io/content/post/das-underwater-communications/index.md

 ---
 title: "Receiverless Underwater Telemetry with Submarine Cables"
-subtitle: "From a DAS channel study to an infrastructure-free AUV communication architecture"
+subtitle: "How a DAS channel study became part of a cable-assisted AUV communication architecture"
-summary: "How my 2021 DAS underwater communication paper fits into the broader PhD dissertation problem: enabling AUV data return when conventional receiving infrastructure is absent."
+summary: "A readable account of how submarine optical-electric cables can help AUVs return data when conventional underwater receiving infrastructure is absent."
 authors:
 - admin
 tags: